Emergency ascent: Buoyant ascent

 Ascent where the diver is propelled towards the surface by positive buoyancy.
 Generally recommended as a last resort, though a sufficiently skilled diver could control ascent rate by precise dumping from the BC and use this as a low energy alternative to a swimming ascent.
 In this case weights should not be ditched during the ascent.

 Positive buoyancy may be established by inflation of the BC or dry suit, or by ditching weights.
-Buoyancy from added air can be controlled during ascent by dumping, but the effect of ditched weights is not reversible, and usually increases as the surface is approached, particularly if a thick wetsuit is worn.
+Buoyancy from added gas requires inflation gas to be available, so may not be possible in an out-of-gas emergency.
+Buoyancy can be reduced during ascent by dumping, but the effect of ditched weights is not reversible, and usually increases as the surface is approached, particularly if a thick wetsuit is worn.
 If weight can be ditched partially, this may be a better option, unless the diver feels that he is about to lose consciousness, in which case a substantial increase in buoyancy may be better.

 A method of buoyancy control which will automatically jettison weights if the diver loses consciousness during the ascent is to take them off and hold them in a hand while surfacing.
 If the diver loses consciousness, the weights will drop and positive buoyancy will take the diver the rest of the way to the surface.

+Buoy assisted ascent or climbing the upline

+A diver who cannot establish controllable positive buoyancy may be able to use a surface buoy or buoyant object to assist and control ascent.
+For example, climbing an anchor line or shotline, or surface marker buoy tether, or deploying a inflatable decompression buoy of sufficient buoyancy to support the diver in midwater and then reeling in the line to pull the diver up at a controlled rate.
+In these cases in may be difficult to establish positive buoyancy at the surface without ditching weight, but at that stage the risks associated with positive buoyancy no longer apply.